millytedz/millytedz/README.md

 ### Hi there 👋

-• I'm Tosin Ogundowole, a Data scientist/Analyst with background in statistics
+• I'm Tosin Ogundowole, a Data scientist/Analyst with background in statistics.

 • 🧑‍💻 I enjoy creating business solutions and insights through data analysis.